krantius/logging/README.md

 # Simple Go Logging Library

-Dopey logging library built around the Go's standard log package
+Super simple logging library built around the Go standard logger in a format I'm familiar with.